Frequently Asked Questions About Paving

 What is the difference between resurfacing and seal coating a driveway?

 Without getting into too many specifics, resurfacing takes three inches off the top of your driveway and replaces it.
-Seal coating is like adding a layer of paint to a wall; it’ll extend the life of the driveway but it doesn’t fix any issues.
+Seal coating is like adding a layer of paint to a wall; it’ll extend the life of the driveway but it won’t address serious issues.

 When can I drive on a new driveway?

-No two driveways are the same, but a good rule of thumb is you can drive on your new driveway after 3 days.
+No two driveways are the same, but you can usually drive on your new driveway after 3 days.

 What causes asphalt to crack?